-(b) Medium Term Goal by 2035; - Zero incidents of unfair discrimination practices. number (c) Long Term Goal by 2050; - Zero incidents of unfair discrimination practices. number (a) Short Term Goal by 2025 ; - (i) Increase the amount of training hours invested by 10% (baseline date from FY 2019); hour (a) Short Term Goal by 2025 ; - (ii) Achieve 95% all employees are trained and educated in their respective work scope. percentage TRAINING AND DEVELOPMENT (b) Medium Term Goal by 2035; - (i) Increase the amount of training hours invested by 20% (baseline date from FY 2019); (ii) Achieve 100% all employees are trained and educated in their respective work scope. number; percentage (c) Long Term Goal by 2050; - (i) Increase the amount of training hours invested by 30% (baseline date from FY 2019); (ii) Achieve 100% all employees are trained and educated in their respective work scope. number; percentage SOCIAL PARTICIPATION (a) Short Term Goal by 2025 ; - (i) Increase the number of social participation activities by 10% (baseline date from FY 2019); number (a) Short Term Goal by 2025 ; - (ii) Achieve 70% of all employees for social participation activities. percentage (b) Medium Term Goal by 2035; - (i) Increase the number of social participation activities by 20% (baseline date from FY 2019); (ii) Achieve 80% of all employees for social participation activities. number; percentage

-(c) Long Term Goal by 2050; - (i) Increase the number of social participation activities by 50% (baseline date from FY 2019); (ii) Achieve 100% of all employees for social participation activities. number; percentage (a) Short Term Goal by 2025 ; - (i) Increase the amount of number of volunteerism hours invested by 10% (baseline date from FY 2019); hour (a) Short Term Goal by 2025 ; - (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 10% (baseline date from FY 2019); person SOCIAL IMPACT (b) Medium Term Goal by 2035; - (i) Increase the amount of number of volunteerism hours invested by 35% (baseline date from FY 2019); (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 35% (baseline date from FY 2019); hour; person (c) Long Term Goal by 2050; -(i) Increase the amount of number of volunteerism hours invested by 50% (baseline date from FY 2019); (ii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations via social projects by 50% (baseline date from FY 2019); hour; person SUPPLY CHAIN MANAGEMENT (a) Short Term Goal by 2025 ; - Achieve sustainability qualification of our top 10 key suppliers based on total spend cost.
-(Baseline data FY2020). number (b) Medium Term Goal by 2035; - Achieve sustainability qualification of our top 35 key suppliers based on total spend cost.
-(Baseline data FY2020). number
+(a) Short Term Goal by 2025; - (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills. days (a) Short Term Goal by 2025 ; - (iiii) Achieve 95% all employees are trained and educated in their respective work scope. percentage (b) Medium Term Goal by 2035; - (i) Increase the amount of training hours invested by 20% (baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope. (c) Long Term Goal by 2050; - (i) Increase the amount of training hours invested by 30% (baseline date from FY 2019); (ii) Amount of time spent on employee talent development training to enhance knowledge or individual skills; (iii) Achieve 100% all employees are trained and educated in their respective work scope.
+SOCIAL PARTICIPATION (a) Short Term Goal by 2025 ; - (i) Increase the number of social participation activities by 10%; number (a) Short Term Goal by 2025 ; - (ii) Achieve 70% of all employees for social participation activities. percentage (b) Medium Term Goal by 2035; - (i) Increase the number of social participation activities by 20% (baseline date from FY 2019); (ii) Achieve 80% of all employees for social participation activities. (c) Long Term Goal by 2050; - (i) Increase the number of social participation activities by 50% (baseline date from FY 2019); (ii) Achieve 100% of all employees for social participation activities.
+SOCIAL IMPACT (a) Short Term Goal by 2025; - (i) Increase the amount of number of volunteerism hours invested by 10% (baseline date from FY 2019); hour (a) Short Term Goal by 2025; - (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or for the community.
+SGD from FY 2019); (b) Medium Term Goal by 2035; - (i) Increase the amount of number of volunteerism hours invested by 35% (baseline date from FY 2019); (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations; and/or the community (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations; and/or the community via social projects by 35% (baseline date from FY 2019); (c) Long Term Goal by 2050; -(i) Increase the amount of number of volunteerism hours invested by 50% (baseline date from FY 2019); (ii) Total equivalent amount of donations/community investments made to registered not-for-profit organisations and/or the community; (iii) Increase the total number of persons got the benefit through our supporting schools and non-profit organizations; and/or the community via social projects by 50% (baseline date from FY 2019);